benjivm/slack-house/README.md

 }
 ```

-So, for example, if I want to activate movie time, I tell my Google Assistant: "It's movie time.", and it triggers the IFTTT webhook for movie time, which is processed here:
+So, for example, if I want to activate movie time, I tell my Google Assistant: "It's movie time.", and it triggers the IFTTT webhook for movie time, handled in `app/Controllers/IftttController.php`:

 ```
 // Handle home events